Telemundo Station Group: History

-On February 23, 2005, NBC bought Telemundo affiliate KBLR for $32.1 million.
+On February 23, 2005, NBC bought Telemundo affiliate KBLR in Las Vegas for $32.1 million.

 The sale was completed on May 24, 2005.

 In January 2006, NBCUniversal agreed to buy Denver's KDEN-TV from Longmont Broadcasting.
 The acquisition was completed on July 13.
 In November, NBCUniversal agreed to donate Steamboat Springs' KMAS-TV (who was the main Telemundo affiliate for Denver before NBC's acquisition of KDEN) to Rocky Mountain Public Broadcasting Network.
 The donation was completed on July 26, 2007.

 On January 26, 2011, NBCUniversal announced the sale of its Spanish-language independent station KWHY-TV to the Meruelo Group due to its pending merger with Comcast.
 The sale was completed on July 1.

 On March 21, 2013, NBCUniversal entered into an agreement to acquire WWSI from ZGS Communications for $20 million.
 Prior to the sale agreement, WWSI had been the largest station (in terms of market size) aligned with Telemundo that was not an owned-and-operated station of the network.
 The deal created a duopoly with NBC-owned Philadelphia station WCAU.
 The sale was completed on July 2.

 In July 2013, NBC Owned Television Stations and Telemundo's owned stations were brought together under a newly formed division, NBCUniversal Owned Television Stations, under NBC TV Station president Valari Staab.

 In 2017, NBCUniversal announced that it was hiring people for NBC-owned KNSD in San Diego with the intention of launching a new Telemundo-owned station in the area, replacing Tijuana, Mexico-licensed station XHAS-TDT (whose affiliation expired at the end of June 2017).
 The new Telemundo affiliate, branded as "Telemundo 20", launched on July 1 on KNSD's digital 39.20 subchannel.
 On September 12, 2017, NBCUniversal acquired KUAN-LD from NRJ TV, LLC, to serve as San Diego's Telemundo station instead; the sale was completed on December 21, 2017.

 On December 4, 2017, NBCUniversal announced its purchase of ZGS Communications's ten Spanish-language television stations.

 The sale was completed in early 2018.
 Two of the stations (WRIW-CD and WZGS-CD) were filed separately, as ZGS were negotiating channel sharing agreements at the time of the sale.
 Those sales were completed in July 2018.

 On March 5, 2019, KCSO-LD in Sacramento, California and KTMW in Salt Lake City (and their respective repeater stations) were acquired from Serestar Communications.

 On July 30, 2021 NBCUniversal announced it was buying Albuquerque, New Mexico Telemundo affiliate KASA-TV and its repeater stations for $12.5 million dollars.
 In the short term NBC announced it was entering a transitional services agreement Gray Television, which had purchased Fox affiliate KJTV-TV and other Ramar television assets in Lubbock, Texas earlier in 2021.
 The deal will give NBCU Telemundo station group 31 stations and marks the end of 23 years of Ramar's ownership of the Telemundo affiliation in the city.